True to Self(ie) Part 1: Z DNA - Uncovering what makes Gen Z, Gen Z

 Like every generation that’s come before, Zs have their own “slanguage” that they use on the regular.
 If it’s tastefully done, advertisers can tailor messaging to appeal to all bruhs, baes, and Gen Z-ers alike.
 Remember not to be extra — teens can sense inauthenticity from a mile away, and there’s nothing more cringe-inducing than a “How do you do, fellow kids?” advertisement.
 Do you understand, fam?
 Just kidding.
 But really.
 Bet.

 With the friends they keep, values they live by, and the influence they hold, Gen Z has redefined the status quo.
 Advertisers looking to reach them have to understand that what worked in the past may not work today, so changes in creative and strategy may be in order.
-To learn more about Gen Z, keep an eye on our blog for parts 2 and 3 of the “True to Self(ie)” series where we’ll uncover teens’ relationship with tech and reveal their top brands, attitudes towards advertising, and spending habits.
+To learn more about Gen Z, check out part 2, Technophiles, and Part 3, So on Brand, from our “True to Self(ie)” series where we uncover teens’ relationship with tech and reveal their top brands, attitudes towards advertising, and spending habits.

 - Mintel, Activities Of Kids and Teens, November 2013